ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 To add an Oracle database backup job:
 1. On the navigation bar, click **Computers**.
 The Computers page shows registered computers.
-2. Find a computer with the Oracle Plug-in, and expand its view by clicking the computer row.
+2. Find a computer with the Oracle plug-in, and expand its view by clicking the computer row.
 3. Click the **Jobs** tab.

    If the server doesn't have a valid vault connection, then you can't access the Jobs tab.